OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 increasing order—from the lowest (tower-base) to the highest (tower-top) elevation.
 Values of ``TwrTI`` between 0.05 and 0.4 are recommended.
-Values larger than 0.4 up to 1 will trigger a warning that the results will need to be interpretted carefully, but the code will allow such values for scientific investigation purposes.
+Values larger than 0.4 up to 1 will trigger a warning that the results will need to be interpreted carefully, but the code will allow such values for scientific investigation purposes.
-See :numref:`fig:TwrGeom`.
+See :numref:`ad_tower_geom`.

 .. _AD-Outputs: